fjunqueira/the-lair-of-the-minotaur/README.md

 # the-lair-of-the-minotaur

-Another project made for the graphics processing subject in college.
+Another project made for the graphics processing subject in college, an isometric 2d game.

 This one was really fun to make!